Ludovico di Varthema: Return to Europe

 Ludovico de Varthema left India on 6 December 1507, departing from Cannanore, aboard the Portuguese return armada.
 He sailed aboard the São Vicente, a ship owned by Bartolomeo Marchionni, a Florentine merchant in Lisbon.
 They followed the usual return route, crossing the Indian Ocean, and then sailing down the East African coast.
 Their first, and apparently only stop, was Mozambique Island.
 Although Varthema refers to various other points along the Swahili Coast (e.g. Malindi, Mombassa, Kilwa) it does not seem (and it would not have been likely) that he saw them personally, but was merely reporting them second-hand from the Portuguese.
 Varthema may however have seen Pemba and the Comoros from the distance.

 Varthema gives a brief description of Mozambique Island, including the native Bantu inhabitants on the mainland.
 He mentions the new Portuguese fortress which was under construction on the island (Fort São Gabriel, begun by captain Vasco Gomes de Abreu in late 1507).
 Varthema refers to Francisco de Almeida's raids of 1505 and Tristão da Cunha's jaunt to Madagascar over the winter of 1506–07 and in a personal aside, expresses hope that all of Asia will eventually become Christian.

 After a brief period of recovery, the journey was resumed.
 The fleet sailed down the Mozambique Channel and then rounded the Cape of Good Hope from the east.
 They were hit shortly after by a storm which dispersed the fleet, and the São Vicente sailed on alone.
 Varthema reports they passed near the islands of Saint Helena and Ascension in the south Atlantic.
 After crossing the equator, they alighted in the Azores islands, where they stopped for a couple of days for refreshment.
 They reached Lisbon about a week later.

 Shortly after arriving, Ludovico de Varthema sought out an audience with the Portuguese king Manuel I in Almada, to confirm the patent of knighthood he received in India.
 That done, Ludovico de Varthema proceeded back to Rome, Italy.
 He gives no further details, his travelogue ending here.

 Work and legacy

 As Richard Francis Burton said in his book The Pilgrimage to Al-Medinah and Meccah:

 For correctness of observation and readiness of wit Varthema stands in the foremost rank of the old Oriental travellers.
 In Arabia and in the Indian archipelago east of Java he is (for Europe and Christendom) a real discoverer.
 Even where passing over ground traversed by earlier European explorers, his keen intelligence frequently adds valuable original notes on peoples, manners, customs, laws, religions, products, trade, methods of war.

+In his discourse on Varthema, Sir Richard Carnac Temple writes: